 The Dashboard Designer is available to the user if the user was given Administrator rights to the dashboard.

-To access the Dashboard Designer from the Today page, click the dashboard icon then click Content.
-Click the Edit Dashboard icon 🖉.
+To access the Dashboard Designer, from the Today page, click the dashboard icon London, select Content, and then click the Edit Dashboard icon .

 The Dashboard Designer opens, as shown in the following image.